mugraph-payments/mugraph/docs/wallet-integration.md

   after that verification passes and the note is committed to the `notes` table should the corresponding `r` row be removed.
-- **On startup, scan for orphaned `r` values.** These represent in-flight operations that crashed.
-The wallet should attempt to recover by re-sending the blinded request (if the node supports idempotent deposit/refresh/withdraw) or alert the user.
+- **On startup, scan for orphaned `r` values.** These represent in-flight operations that crashed between blinding and storing the final note.
+See Phase 4 "Blinding factor persistence" for the recovery strategy.

 The `r` value can also be stored permanently on the final note inside `DleqProofWithBlinding.blinding_factor` (`core/src/types/dleq.rs:43-48`),